 I’ve been a dancer, choreographer, teacher, writer, editor, and always a dance addict.

 Dancing I performed with dozens of independent choreographers in NYC and was a member of the Trisha Brown Company in the 1970s.
-I sort of retired as a performer in 1997, but in the last decade I’ve danced with Christopher Williams, Juliette Mapp, and most recently Vicky Shick.
-I am now part of a small improvisation group led by Stephanie Skura.
+I kept dancing in my own work until about 2000.
+In the last decade I have performed with Vicky Shick and Stephanie Skura.

 Choreographing For 30 years I was always working on a new piece.
 My company, for which I made more than 40 works, performed at Lincoln Center Festival, Jacob’s Pillow, Danspace Project, the Joyce, and in cities in the U.S. and in Europe.
 A few repertory companies performed my pieces, and I made solos for two ballet luminaries: Peter Boal and Martine Van Hamel.

-Teaching Currently I teach dance history at Juilliard and a graduate seminar in contemporary dance at NYU Tisch School of the Arts.
+Teaching Currently I teach dance history at Juilliard and a graduate seminar at NYU Tisch School of the Arts.
 From 1978 to 1984, I was a full-time instructor at Bennington College, where I taught technique, composition, improvisation, and an interdisciplinary course in performance criticism, plus tutorials upon request.
 I’ve also taught choreography, dance history, and contemporary dance issues at SUNY Purchase, Princeton, Rutgers, and the Five College Dance Department.
 I have given workshops in dance journalism at Dance Theater Workshop, Gina Gibney Dance Center, and in Mexico and Russia.

 Writing Since the 1970s, I’ve contributed reviews and features to publications like the Village Voice, The New York Times, and Ballet Review, Starting in 2000, I’ve written hundreds of articles and internet postings for Dance Magazine.
-In 2013 gathered some of my writings spanning 40 years into a book, Through the Eyes of a Dancer, published by Wesleyan University Press.
+In 2013 I gathered some of my writings spanning 40 years into a book, Through the Eyes of a Dancer, published by Wesleyan University Press.
 My recent book is The Grand Union: Accidental Anarchists of Downtown Dance, 1970–1976.
 See My Books.
 My articles in the SoHo Weekly News in the 70s are collected as the Wendy Perron Papers in the Fales Collection of NYU.